Falenone/Blurtheme/README.md

 ## Usage
+Install and enable Standalone, that's all.
+You only need **one of the IITC themes**, the standalone or Wasabee version installed, **not both**.

+For Wasabee versions:
 Go to Wasabee settings (**The Bee**) and click settings (**The cog at the bottom**) Then go to **Configure skins** and drag IITC and then wasabee skin to the left box

 ## Roadmap